-With executive expertise in business, nonprofit and higher education institutions, Carol A. Poore, Ph.D. /MBA helps organizations expand capacity and capital through strategy, fundraising/financial sustainability, and community development.
-Her research work has focused on how vital networks create healthy, vibrant communities and urban revitalization.
+With executive expertise in business, nonprofit and higher education institutions, Carol A. Poore, Ph.D. /MBA founded Phoenix Phabulous Experience in 2013 to launch a unique placemaking and storytelling program based on arts, culture and people of Phoenix, Arizona USA.
+Her doctoral research work has focused on how social capital — vital community networks — create healthy, vibrant communities and urban revitalization.

 Born in La Paz, Bolivia, Hugo immigrated to New York as a child, where his interest in art was fostered by his architect father.
 Hugo received his Bachelor of Fine Arts degree from C.W Post/ Long Island University in 1998 and his Master’s Degree in Education from University of Phoenix in 2006.

 Hugo’s work as an artist is well-known in Phoenix.
 His experience includes leading projects internationally, as well as working with students and projects in higher education, K-12 education, and leading projects for community art organizations including the Scottsdale Art District, Scottsdale Center for the Arts, Arizona State University, Phoenix College, Nelson Fine Arts Center, and The Arcosanti Foundation.